microsoft/FluidFramework/packages/dds/tree/docs/main/merge-semantics.md

 The color of the note on Alice's device changes from red to blue._

-On the other hand, if Bob makes this change _before_ receiving the edit from Alice, then his edit will be concurrent to Alice's edit, and he will be changing the color from yellow to blue.
+On the other hand, if Bob makes this change _before_ receiving the edit from Alice, then his edit will be concurrent with Alice's edit, and he will be changing the color from yellow to blue.

 ![Two concurrent edits](../.attachments/ms-set-color-red-and-blue.png)<br />
 _A: Alice initiates the edit that changes the sticky note's color from yellow to red.